 - Mindfulness Meditation

-The Graduate Student Support Services also offers soft skill workshops that are free of charge.
-The two workshops offered are Grant Writing Basics and Mindfulness Meditation.
+Graduate Student Support Services also offers soft skill workshops that are free of charge.
+The three workshops offered are Grant Writing Basics, Mindfulness Meditation, and Discovering Your Wellness.

 Grant Writing Basics is a course that can be a great resume builder, and also a head start in careers involving grant writing.
 The goal of this 6-part online workshop is to provide an introduction to grant writing including an overview of grant search resources, common proposal components, and tips for successful proposal development.
 The intent of each module is to deepen the student’s familiarity and understanding of the grant writing process.